wmabee/oi-api-ruby-1/api_issues.md

 when POSTing to /offers/123/ the "status" param returned has a typo: "Request Succesful" should be "Request Successful"

 ## Are DELETE requests not allowed for offers?
+### That is correct.
+We do not have a DELETE for offers currently.

 ## Data transfers POST params redundancy